All Episodes

 I don't expect that.

-I mean, you've got college graduates now coming out of school, having apparently bought totally into socialism.
+I mean, you've got college graduates now coming out of school having apparently bought totally into socialism.

-They think it's cool, they think it's fair, they think it's equality.
+They think it's equality.

-And you know, in a way, look at it from their standpoint.
+And, you know, in a way, look at it from their standpoint.

 Where they go to school, college campuses.